Mitchell Barnett

-Mitchell Barnett (born 15 April 1994) is an Australian professional rugby league player who plays as a or forward for the New Zealand Warriors in the National Rugby League (NRL).
+Mitchell Barnett (born 15 April 1994) is an Australian professional rugby league footballer who plays as a or forward for the New Zealand Warriors in the National Rugby League (NRL).

 He previously played for the Canberra Raiders and Newcastle Knights in the National Rugby League.

 Background

 Barnett was born in Taree, New South Wales, Australia.

 He started his junior rugby league career with Wingham Tigers Junior Rugby League in 1999, and remained with Wingham JRL until the end of under-16s in 2011, when he was signed by the Newcastle Knights.

 Playing career

 Early career

 After playing in the lower grades at the Newcastle Knights, Barnett joined the Canberra Raiders.